 The Center's budget is prepared according to Ohio law and is based on accounting for certain transactions on a basis of cash receipts, disbursements, and encumbrances.
 The most significant budgeted fund is the general fund.
-During the course of fiscal year 2022, the Center amended its estimated resources and appropriations between the original and final budgets.
+During the course of fiscal year 2023, the Center amended its estimated resources and appropriations between the original and final budgets.
 Estimated resources increased for intergovernmental revenue due to the effects from the change in the state funding model.
-Various budgeted expenditure functions increased due to conservative budgeting at the beginning of the year that was adjusted throughout the year as circumstances required.
-The Center's ending unobligated general fund balance was \$3,800,940.
+Budgeted expenditures in vocational instruction decreased due to conservative budgeting at the beginning of the year that was adjusted throughout the year as circumstances required.
+Operation of maintenance of plant and capital outlay increased due to various repairs and maintenance costs and asset additions acquired during the year.
+The Center's ending unobligated general fund balance was \$3,581,635.